How Long Does a Wood Fence Last?

 Pressure-Treated Wood Fence Lifespan

-Here are four key factors that can affect the lifespan of a pressure-treated wood fence:
+Here are four key factors that can affect how long does a wood fence last, specifically for a pressure-treated wood fence:

-2. Installation and Maintenance: Proper installation and regular maintenance are crucial for extending the lifespan of a pressure-treated wood fence.
+- Installation and Maintenance: Proper installation of fences, as well as regular maintenance, are crucial for extending the lifespan of a pressure-treated wood fence.
 This includes proper sealing, staining, and regular inspections for any signs of damage or decay.

 Cedar Fence Lifespan